mesonbuild/meson/docs/markdown/Reference-manual.md

 - `output` a template string (or list of template strings) defining how an output file name is (or multiple output names are) generated from a single source file name
+- `capture` when this argument is set to true, Meson captures `stdout` of the `executable` and writes it to the target file specified as `output`.
+Available since v0.43.0.

 The returned object also has methods that are documented in the [object methods section](#generator-object) below.